xavisampaio19/xavisampaio19/README.md

 ## Hello, I’m Xavier 👋
-- 👱 I'm 21 years old and I'm a student
+- 👱 I'm 24 years old and I'm working at Where2retail
-- 👀 I'm currently finishing my degree in computer science and engineering
+- 👀 I'm currently a Technical Consultant
-- 🌱 I’m currently learning Python, Java and C#
+- 🌱 I’m currently developing with JavaScript
-- 💞️ I’m looking to improve my skills as a developer and learn together with other people
+- 💞️ I’m always looking to improve my skills as a developer and learn together with other people
-- 🍀 My goal for 2022 is to create a good portfolio of projects
+- 🍀 My goal for 2025 is to get more into AI and new programming languages

 ### Let's code 🖥️